ShahriyariLab/TMEImmune/README.md

 - Data pre-processing including normalization and batch correction for both unnormalized read counts and normalized data.
 - Performance evaluation for immune checkpoint inhibitor response prediction and survival prognosis.

+## Requirement

+The installation of TMEImmune requires python version 3.10 and above.

 ## Installation

 You can install the package via the following two commands: